Social Media and Your Health: The Harmful & Helpful

 Before you start comparing, realize that there is more to this person's life than what they post.
 Everyone has their own set of "stuff" they are dealing with in their day to day lives that you probably don’t know about.
 Try your best not to make assumptions.
 We all do it, but if it’s getting to the point where it's making you feel insecure you may want to reconsider why you are following the account in the first place.

-Follow the accounts that lift you up and educate you.
+Follow the accounts that inspire and educate you.

 Give your brain a break!